 Ian Powell Chairman and Senior Partner, joined the UK firm's Executive Board in 2006 and he was elected Chairman and Senior Partner in 2008.
 He joined the UK firm as a graduate trainee in 1977 and is a qualified chartered accountant (ICAEW).
 After becoming a partner in 1991, he worked in Manchester building a team which established a reputation for complex turnarounds.
 After the merger in 1998 he developed the Continental European BRS Advisory practice and in 2000 was responsible for the UK BRS business.

-Gaenor Bagley, Head of People, graduated from Cambridge University with a Mathematics and Management degree.
+Gaenor Bagley, Head of People, Community and Sustainability, graduated from Cambridge University with a Mathematics and Management degree.
 She trained in audit and spent three years in an investment bank corporate finance team.
 In 1992 she joined the tax practice where she has continued to work in M&A specialising in Private Equity as a partner.

 James Chalmers, Head of Assurance, graduated from Oxford University with an Engineering degree and he joined the firm in 1985.
 He became a partner in 1997.
 Before joining the Executive Board in 2008 as Head of Strategy and Talent, he was a member of the Assurance leadership team.
 During his time in Assurance he has worked with multinational clients and has been on long-term secondments to clients in the banking and healthcare sectors.